pmaczuga/rvpinn/README.md

   --learning-rate LEARNING_RATE
   --use-best-pinn, --no-use-best-pinn
   --equation EQUATION, -e EQUATION
                         Equation to use - either "delta" (Dirac delta on RHS) or "ad" (Advection-Diffusion) --test-func TEST_FUNC
-                        Type of test functions - either "sin" or "poly" --eps EPS
+                        Type of test functions - one of "sin", "poly", "fem" or "mixed". "mixed" takes half of sin and half of fem.
+                        Number of fem can be changed like this: "mixed10" - 10 fem, rest is sin.
+  --eps EPS
   --Xd XD
   --compute-error, --no-compute-error
                         Whether to compute error in each iteration will influence performance --n-points-x N_POINTS_X
                         Number of integration nodes --n-points-error N_POINTS_ERROR
                         Number of integration nodes for computing error.
 Ideally greater than n_points_x --n-test-func N_TEST_FUNC
                         Number of test functions --integration-rule-loss INTEGRATION_RULE_LOSS
                         Integration rule for loss function.
 Either "trapz" or "midpoint.
   --integration-rule-norm INTEGRATION_RULE_NORM
                         Integration rule for calculating norm.
 One of "trapz", "midpoint" or "simpson".
   --integration-rule-error INTEGRATION_RULE_ERROR
                         Integration rule for calculating error.
 One of "trapz", "midpoint" or "simpson".
+  --divide-by-test DIVIDE_BY_TEST
+                        Whether to divide loss (and norm) by number of test functions.
   --atol ATOL
   --rtol RTOL
   --params PARAMS       Path to .ini file with parameters.
-Defaults to
-                        "params.ini" in current directory
+Defaults to "params.ini" in current directory

 ```